ovlb/www.ovl.design/_src/pages/notes/notes/ai-licensing.md

 ## What to license

-The fact that, at least for the commercial models we don’t really know which data is actually in them and which amount of the total training data a given dataset amounts to, makes it hard(er) to make such an argument in the first place.
+The fact that, at least for the commercial models we don’t really know which data is actually in them and which amount of the total training data a given dataset amounts to, makes it hard(er) to make any argument about compensation in the first place.
+I don’t think that’s an accident.

  We can look at Open Access models to get a bit of an understanding.
 [BLOOM](https://arxiv.org/abs/2211.05100) was trained on almost 500 different datasets, but those needed to be pre-processed and cleaned.
-For Falcon LLM there’s an [dedicated paper on the work](https://arxiv.org/abs/2306.01116).
+For Falcon LLM there’s a [dedicated paper on the work](https://arxiv.org/abs/2306.01116).

- So, if we say OpenAI et al have to commit 20% of their profits to give back to license stuff in their datasets: OAI will not disclose what’s in their data (it’s a secret because they ~~need to make more money~~, sorry, to build safe systems).
+ So, if we say OpenAI et al have to commit 20% of their profits to give back to license stuff in their datasets: OAI will not disclose what’s in their data (it’s a secret because they ~~need to make more money~~, sorry, build safe systems).

 So either it’s all completely intransparent or we force commercial AI vendors to be transparent.

-For a general feeling of how a system could like, we should keep an eye on [Adobe’s Firefly payouts](https://techcrunch.com/2023/09/13/adobe-starts-paying-bonuses-to-stock-contributors-whose-content-is-being-used-to-train-firefly/) compared to their revenue.
+For a general feeling of how a system could look like, we should keep an eye on [Adobe’s Firefly payouts](https://techcrunch.com/2023/09/13/adobe-starts-paying-bonuses-to-stock-contributors-whose-content-is-being-used-to-train-firefly/) compared to their revenue.
 Afaik they are the only company that pays out the artists that are in their datasets.
-That they only trained Firefly on Adobe Stock images certainly makes this easier.
+That they only trained Firefly on Adobe Stock and public domain images, not _everything_, certainly makes this easier.

 But, honestly, I don’t know if that’s feasible for LLMs, as they require absurd amounts of data.